nshout/serenity-self/README.md

 ![serenity-self logo][logo]

-Serenity-self is a fork of the Serenity Rust library for the Discord API with the enhancement of user account support.
+Serenity-self is a fork of [Serenity](https://github.com/serenity-rs/serenity), a Rust library for the Discord API, with enhancements for user account support.

 ## Disclaimer: